an-empty-string/website/posts/legal-name.md

 This is how I changed my legal name in Madison County, AL. The process is definitely different elsewhere.

 I originally did this in September 2020 but I try to keep this info up to date based on feedback.
-Email me at tris@tris.fyi or ping me on Discord ("trisdoesnothaveausername") to give such feedback; I really appreciate it!
+Email me at tris@tris.fyi or ping me on Discord ("tris.fyi") to give such feedback; I really appreciate it!

 ## Background